lmburns/dotfiles/.config/um/pages/shell/zsh.md

 | `(#e)`     | Match only at end of test string             |
 | `(#qexpr)` | `expr` is a set of glob qualifiers (below) |

-### GLOB QUALIFIERS - PARENTEHSIS AFTER FILE NAME PATTERN
+### GLOB QUALIFIERS - PARENTHESIS AFTER FILE NAME PATTERN

 |--------|-------------------------------------------|
 | `/`    | Directory                                 |